barrett370/ROT/content/ConceptualDesign/what-to-show.md

 ![Next Level Heatmap](/images/uploads/hmid-8.jpg)

 We could be yet more granular showing specific seat occupancy for a given room such as in the following sketch:

 ![Room Occupancy](/images/uploads/hmroom-9.jpg)

+A system as high resolution as this may prove too costly to implement with it requiring sensors on a per-set basis and with some study spaces having hundreds of seats this would put high strain on the network as well as the University's budget.
+A room based approach could more easily be achieved, giving an overview of a rooms business as opposed to specific free seats.